linode/docs/docs/guides/databases/neo4j/installing-and-configuring-neo4j-on-ubuntu-2204/index.md

 ### Accept a Remote Connection

-Below are the essential updates your Ubuntu instance needs to enable a remote connection to your local desktop for use with the Neo4j Browser.
+Below are the essential updates your Neo4j server needs to enable a remote connection to your local desktop for use with the Neo4j Browser.

-1. Return to instance one and update the default firewall settings to allow access from a single remote machine (e.g. your desktop):
+1. Return to the terminal of your Neo4j server and update the default firewall settings to allow access from a single remote machine (e.g. your desktop):

     ```command {title="Instance 1"}
     sudo ufw allow from YOUR_IP_ADDRESS to any port 7687,7474 proto tcp